gbo999/gbo999/README.md

 ✅ Highlights:
 - YOLOv8-based detection model for counting prawns in drone footage
 - Pose estimation for precise morphometric measurements
 - Ground truth validation using ImageJ and prawn exuviae
 - Dataset management, error analysis, and interactive exploration via FiftyOne

 This project taught me how to:
 - Handle noisy, real-world data
-- Design and train deep learning models
+- train deep learning models
 - Work with metrics, visualization, and automation tools
 - Document and communicate research clearly